zichenzhang04/zichenzhang04.github.io/content/_index.md

           date_end: '2023-05-28'
           description: Deployed the branch logics of the brain-computer interface survey instrument in Qualtrics hosted on JavaScript Form Engine and implemented the automated user interaction functionalities in JavaScript and JavaScript APIs
     design:
       columns: '2'

-  - block: portfolio # collection
-    id: posts
-    content:
-      title: Blogs
-      subtitle: ''
-      text: ''
-      # Choose how many pages you would like to display (0 = all pages)
-      count: 0
-      # Filter on criteria
-      filters:
-        folders:
-          - post
-      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-      default_button_index: 0
-      # Filter toolbar (optional).
-      # Add or remove as many filters (`filter_button` instances) as you like.
-      # To show all items, set `tag` to "*".
-      # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the toolbar, delete the entire `filter_button` block.
-      buttons:
-        - name: All
-          tag: '*'
-        - name: Deep Learning
-          tag: Deep Learning
-      #   author: ""
-      #   category: ""
-      #   tag: ""
-      #   exclude_featured: false
-      #   exclude_future: false
-      #   exclude_past: false
-      #   publication_type: ""
-      # Choose how many pages you would like to offset by
-      offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
-      order: desc
-    design:
-      # Choose a layout view
-      view: card
-      columns: '2'

   - block: accomplishments